VROOM-Project/vroom/docs/API.md

 ## Matrix

-A `matrix` object is an array of arrays of unsigned integers describing the rows of a custom cost matrix as an alternative to the travel-time matrix computed by OSRM.
+A `matrix` object is an array of arrays of unsigned integers describing the rows of a custom travel-time matrix as an alternative to the travel-time matrix computed by OSRM.
 Therefore, if a custom matrix is provided, the `location`, `start` and `end` properties become optional.
 Instead of the coordinates, row and column indications provided with the `*_index` keys are used during optimization.

 # Output